smooroodina/chameleon/README.md

 > To use this codec, you need to include this file in your project path: **"openh264-1.8.0-win64.dll"**
 > from https://github.com/cisco/openh264/releases
 > (only 1.8.0 version works!!)
-> If you select any other codec, in some cases it may not play depending on the device.
+> If you apply any other codec, in some cases it may not play depending on the device.

 also you can make it into a **gif** file.